arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 <a name="OpeningStatement" />
 ### Opening Statement ###

 > **Speaking Point:** The best mobile apps are connected to the cloud.
-With Windows Azure Mobile Services, any developer can add the cloud services he needs into an application.
+With Microsoft Azure Mobile Services, any developer can add the cloud services he needs into an application.
 And what I really love about mobile services is how quickly you can go from idea to execution.
 >
 > I'm going to prove this to you now by doing a demonstration and connecting an offline application in just a few minutes.